-The BP Bridge connects Millennium Park to Maggie Daley Park, and makes for easy access over Columbus Drive.
+The BP Bridge connects Millennium Park to Maggie Daley Park and makes for easy access to Columbus Drive.
 The bridge is located right next to the Monroe Street parking garage, so is the logical first stop on a tour of the park.

 Designed by award-winning architect Frank Gehry, the BP Bridge is 935 feet long and rises high enough to provide great views of the surrounding area.
 The outer part of the bridge is brushed stainless steel, which ties the BP Bridge into another Gehry designed work, the Pritzker Pavilion.

 Jay Pritzker Pavilion

 Just like the BP Bridge, the Jay Pritzker Pavilion was designed by Frank Gehry and is made up of brushed stainless steel.
 The Pavilion was named in memory of Jay Pritzker, a prominent Chicago businessman whose family is well known around the city for their philanthropy.

 The 2.5 acre Lurie Garden is a surprisingly tranquil spot, due in large part to the 15-foot-high hedge enclosing it on two sides.
 The hedge protects the perennial garden from pedestrians and is meant to symbolize Carl Sandburg's description of Chicago as the "City of Big Shoulders."
 Along the east side is a hardwood footbridge running over shallow running water, which is popular during Chicago's hot summers, with people sitting on the edge and dipping in their toes.

 Cloud Gate--referred to by locals as "The Bean" for obvious reasons--is a public sculpture by talented British artist Anish Kapoor.
 Cloud Gate weighs in at over 110 tons and is 66 feet long and 33 feet high.
 The Bean was created using a huge number of individual stainless steel plates.
 Cloud Gate's seamless surface is the result of thousands of hours of polishing.

 The sculpture has the appearance of a giant drop of liquid mercury, and the mirrored surface offers an amazing reflection of the city's skyline, even more breathtaking on a bright, clear day.
 Visitors can walk underneath the Cloud Gate, which is surprisingly concave.
 Kids especially enjoy the funhouse mirror effect that this creates.